lanikai/alohacam/GUIDE.md

 ![2](images/2.png)

 The modal will now display a command with a unique token.
 Copy this entire command, and run it on your Raspberry Pi in `$HOME`.
+Note that the token is only valid for 60 minutes -- if the command is not run within this run, a new token will need to be generated (click 'Cancel' and then the 'Activate' button).

 ![3](images/3.png)